cosmob3/code-journal/README.md

 # Code Journal

+## February 1, 2022

+Worked on User Input and I didn't document...

+- For this session I wanted to focus on understanding the pieces and components of for a user input form.

+- Overall a relatively simple idea but with a lot of text!

+- Wrote out what the `<tags>` and code are suppose to look at on my iPad and it may be hard to understand but it makes sense to me and really helped.

+Will me uploading more images using iPad as I am finding it really useful

+- All required content is on User Input.
+Will work on CSS tomorrow.
+Or I guess later today!

 ## January 31, 2022

 Have been working on this assignment for hours.
 But most of the item on my checklist have been done!
 Still trying to make everything wrap properly.